 Meet Our Team

-Get to know the people behind our success
+Get to know the defined benefit plan consultants behind our success

 Partner (New York)

 Larry Sher is a member of the actuarial consulting team and part of the senior leadership for October Three.
 Larry also is head of our dispute resolution practice, which provides support to clients in disputes related to their retirement plans, both in litigation and otherwise.
 Larry’s experience in this area is extensive, having served as an arbitrator outside of litigation and as an expert in many lawsuits, including prominent cases involving cash balance pension plans.
 Larry is a highly sought after expert and advisor and, in August 2014, was appointed to the New Jersey Pension and health Benefits Commission by Governor Chris Christie.